CedricArtigue/mergify-stargazers/README.md

 - build a pandas dataframe holding those data
 - run some pandas data preparation on top of it \(filtering, grouping and formatting result)
 - send formatted data to the client

-We'll add authentication using FastAPI go to method: OAuth2PasswordBearer

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
 Depending on the target repository the number of stargazers can be huge.